 4. Japanese Wreck

 Tulamben is not the only place with a wreck.
 Japanese Wreck is a small World War II-era Japanese shipwreck, located close to the shore in shallow waters.
 The wreck is encrusted with corals as it’s been submerged for a long long time.
-Japanese Wreck is now home to an array of marine life, including scorpionfish, nudibranchs, and various reef fish but diving here needs careful timing as currents can sometimes be quite strong.

-When is the best season to dive in Bali?
+When is The Best Season to Dive in Bali?

-Where should I stay in Bali for easy access to the Bali dive sites?
+Where Should I Stay in Bali for Easy Access to the Bali Dive Sites?

 Preferably and the best place to be if you are focused on diving is to stay in Sanur.
 A central located town in the center south coast of Bali which will facilitate easy access to all of the Bali dive sites.
 Staying in Kuta or Seminyak is also good but that adds an additional of 30 – 45 minutes to your daily travels while you save that time by staying in Sanur.